marchion/marchionniLab/index.md

 <!--- This is the content of the main page of the site --->
 The Marchionni Lab uses quantitative methods to anlyze and interpret high-dimensional data, understand cancer cell biology, and develop useful clinical tools to improve cancer patients' outcomes.
-My lab aims to improve human health, disease outcomes, and treatments through the development and
+Our final goal is to improve human health, disease outcomes, and treatments through the development of robust quantitative tools to analyze the molecula and cellular interaction driving cancer.

 ***Considerate la vostra semenza: fatti non foste a viver come bruti ma per seguir virtute e canoscenza***

 ***Ulisse (Divina Commedia, Canto XXVI, Dante Alighieri)***

 ***Add picture here***